sergei-mironov/litrepl/docs/development.md

 ~~~~
 <!-- noresult -->

+### Coverage

+Coverage is performed after the full testing cycle.

+The latest coverage report is [available](./coverage.md).

 ### Tools for Screencast Recording

 Another shell which might be useful is `shell-screencast`.
 This would build the